staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/domain-verification-and-capture/domain-capture-faqs.md

 ### Does adding a domain automatically add all the team members with the organization’s domain to the organization’s team?

-No, after a Team Admin adds a domain, they must create a request for Postman's team to verify the domain or subdomain.
-Once both criteria are met, a Team Admin can create a request to enable domain capture.
+No, after a Team Admin adds and verifies a domain and completes the [prerequisites for enabling domain capture](/docs/administration/domain-verification-and-capture/domain-capture-overview/#prerequisites-for-domain-capture), they can create a request to enable domain capture.
 Postman support will then contact Team Admins to explain the effects of enabling domain capture.
-To learn more, see [Enable domain capture](/docs/administration/domain-verification-and-capture/enable-domain-capture/).
+To learn more, see [Enable domain capture in Postman](/docs/administration/domain-verification-and-capture/enable-domain-capture/).

 ### How do I delete a domain?